Welsh Corgi Dog Breed Info – All about Pembroke and Cardigan

 History of Corgi:

 Even though Pembroke is more popular than Cardigan, the Cardigan is the older breed than Pembroke Welsh Corgi.
 Anyways, since their existence, the Corgis have been used for herding cattle.
 Their method of herding cattle is very interesting as they nip at the heels of the animals to keep them moving, that is why they are also known as heelers.

 The Pembroke Welsh Corgi and Cardigan Welsh Corgi belong to the historic counties of Pembrokeshire and Cardiganshire respectively that are famous as the agricultural areas in Wales.

-According to the popular theory, the Pembroke Welsh Corgi was imported by the Flemish weavers around the in 1100 AD and is related to Dachshund While the Cardigans originated from the Scandinavia and were brought by the Nordic settlers in the area and it belongs to Pomeranian, Samoyed, and Keeshond.
+According to the popular theory, the Pembroke Welsh Corgi was imported by the Flemish weavers around in 1100 AD and is related to Dachshund While the Cardigans originated from Scandinavia and were brought by the Nordic settlers in the area and it belongs to Pomeranian, Samoyed, and Keeshond.
 Also, many researchers believe that both breeds share an ancestor.
 According to another popular theory, the Cardigan Welsh Corgi traced back to around 1200 BC when their ancestors were brought by Celts to Wales.

 Corgis weren’t much popular until they got an association with the Royal family of Britain as Queen Elizabeth II got some Corgis in her childhood and they got fame.